 That's it.
-Ensure you include all 4 elements, and focus your responsibilities/duties on your achievements, not your features.
+Ensure you include all four experience section elements, and focus your responsibilities/duties on your achievements, not your features.
 It's one thing to say you're fantastic with managing patients, but it's another to prove it.

-Your resume should not only list your professional experience and achievements, but your education as well.
-Just like the rest of your resume, your education section should also be geared toward the job in which you're applying.
+Your resumé should not only list your professional healthcare experience and achievements, but your education as well.
+Just like the rest of your resumé, your education section should also be geared toward the job in which you're applying.

 For instance, if you don't have a degree or certification in the field you're applying to, sometimes listing courses that you've taken that relate to the job can go a long way to landing the interview.